RetroArch Setup Guide

 Head back to the Input screen, and scroll down to Hotkeys.
 For Hotkey Enable, I tend to use Select or L3.

-For Menu Toggle (Controller Combo), I choose X. This means that when you do the button combination of Select+X, it brings up the RetroArch menu in-game.
+For Menu Toggle (Controller Combo), I choose L3.
+This means that when you do the button combination of L3+X, it brings up the RetroArch menu in-game.
 It’ll be the same for the rest of the hotkeys we’re about to do, just replace X with whatever button.

 For Quit, I choose Start.